-Students who identify themselves as victims of sex offenses and instances of domestic violence, dating violence, sexual assault, and stalking may rely on the following provisions in support of their recovery:
+Community members who identify themselves as victims of sex offenses and instances of domestic violence, dating violence, sexual assault, and stalking may rely on the following provisions in support of their recovery:

-- 1. You do not have to identify the alleged perpetrator, unless the information is necessary to respond to your request for a specific form of assistance. - 2.
-You can choose whether or not to file a complaint with the appropriate university department or with law enforcement. - 3.
-Before making a report to a university official, you can request information about university policies and procedures regarding the release of personally identifiable information. - 4.
-You can request assistance from AUPD in filing a report with the MPD. - 5.
-You can access medical care without consenting to a crime investigation by AUPD and/or MPD. - 6.
-You can access confidential physical and mental health care at the Student Health Center and the Counseling Center. - 7.
-You can request a barring of personal contact between you and the alleged perpetrator through the Office of the Dean of Students. - 8.
-You can request relocation in university housing through the Office of the Dean of Students. - 9.
-You can request a change in your class schedule to avoid contact with the alleged perpetrator through the Office of the Dean of Students. - 10.
-You can request a change in your email address and server login through the Office of the Dean of Students.
+- 1. You are not required to identify the alleged perpetrator unless the information is necessary to respond to your request for a specific form of assistance. - 2.
+You can choose whether to file a complaint with the appropriate University department, the Office of Equity and Title IX or with law enforcement. - 3.
+Before making a report to a university official, you can request information about university policies and procedures regarding the release of personally identifiable information. - You can request assistance from AUPD in filing a report with the MPD.

+- 5. You can access medical care without consenting to a criminal investigation by AUPD and/or MPD. - 6.
+You can access psychological counseling through the University Counseling Center, Faculty and Staff Assistance Program, or the DC Rape Crisis Hotline. - 7.
+You can access physical care through the Student Health Center (students) or through FSAP (faculty and - 8.
+You can request a no contact directive between you and the alleged perpetrator through the Office of Equity and Title IX. - 9.
+Students can request relocation in university housing through the Office of Equity and Title IX.
+Students can request a change in their class schedule to avoid contact with the alleged perpetrator through the Office of Equity and Title IX. - 10.
+You can request a change in your email address and server login through the Office of Equity and Title IX. - 11.
+You can relate to outside sources, such as the National Sexual Assault Hotline at 1(800)656- HOPE (4673).